Chennai Central metro station

-Central Metro, officially Puratchi Thalaivar Dr. M.G.
-Ramachandran Central metro station, is an underground metro station in Chennai, India.
-It serves both lines of the Chennai Metro.
+Chennai Central Metro, officially known as Puratchi Thalaivar Dr. M.G.
+Ramachandran Central metro station, is an underground metro station on the North-South Corridor of the Blue Line and Green Line of Chennai Metro in Chennai, India.
 Central metro station is spread over an area of 30,000 m2.
 On 31 July 2020, It has been named by Government of Tamil Nadu as Puratchi Thalaivar Dr. M.G.
 Ramachandran Central Metro to honor the All India Anna Dravida Munnetra Kazhagam founder and the former Chief Minister of Tamil Nadu M. G. Ramachandran.